-In 1998 Dianne published ‘Printmaking with Photopolymer Plates’ and has taught workshops and classes in photopolymer printmaking in Australia, Greece, USA, Japan and the UK and has taught printmaking and other subjects at a range of tertiary institutions.
+Dianne has taught workshops and classes in photopolymer printmaking and artist books in Australia, USA, Japan, Greece and the UK, and has taught printmaking and other subjects at a range of tertiary institutions.

 Dianne’s aesthetic is based on intricate design, a complex conceptual or narrative framework and the highest production values.
 Her works are complex, carefully balanced and nuanced compositions that draw together cultural histories and a wide range of artistic techniques.
 Chris Reid, February 2013

 Dianne is currently a master printmaker at Agave Print Studio, an access printmaking studio established in 2014 at Trentham, Victoria.
 She has been an exhibiting artist for four decades, and has work in national and international collections.
 Dianne was born in Sydney but grew up on a sheep and wheat farm in central NSW and after high school went to art school in Newcastle from 1975-78.
 In 1979 she moved to Adelaide and ran a printmaking studio from 1991-2014.
 In 1998 Dianne published ‘Printmaking with Photopolymer Plates’, a book about working with photopolymer plates (solarplates).
 In 2018 she was awarded her PhD (thesis on printmaking in SA) from ANU.
 Dianne previously gained a BVA from Hunter Institute of Higher Education NSW in 1979, and a research MA from Flinders University SA in 2000.

 If you have any queries contact Dianne on 0414891952.
 And please continue to explore and discover new website content as time and resources allow.